-Since its creation in 2016, the Georges Lemaître Chair has been awarded every two years to a leading personality in physics in the fields of particle physics and cosmology.
+Since its creation in 2016, the Georges Lemaître Chair has been awarded every year to a world-leading personality in physics in the fields of fundamental interactions and cosmology.
 The Georges Lemaître Chair is named after Georges Lemaître, one of all times Belgium's leading physicists and recognized father of the Big Bang theory.
 He was a professor at UCLouvain from 1925 to 1964.

 The recipients of the Chair are: